jonphipps/admin-dash/readme.md

 php artisan key:generate

 ~~~~

+The MAIL_DRIVER is set to log, setting up with mailtrap.io is recommended.

 You will also need to add your Github and Facebook .env parameters if you wish to use the social logins: